ippontech/blog-usa/posts/go-cli-from-scratch.md

 ### Add Edit Command

 This next command is fun to use and surprisingly simple to put together.
 We'll add the ability to edit our saved templates directly from the terminal using your editor of choice.
-I'll be using Vim as my editor but this could easily be modified into a flag or config variable to be passed in.
+I'll be using Vim as my editor, but this could easily be modified into a flag or config variable to be passed in.

 The first thing to do is more familiar with error handling, we know where templates live and this command requires a template name so we just have to make sure it all exists as expected.